 These additional Medicare premiums are all calculated through something called IRMAA, which stands for Income-Related Monthly Adjustment Amount.
 It is an additional amount that you may have to pay along with your Medicare premium if your modified adjusted gross income (MAGI) is higher than a certain threshold.

-In 2022, the IRMAA surcharges only apply if your MAGI is more than $91,000 for an individual or more than $182,000 for a couple.
-Most people have income below these levels, so the majority of enrollees will pay the standard premium, $170.10 per month.
+In 2023, the IRMAA surcharges only apply if your MAGI is more than $97,000 for an individual, or more than $194,000 for a couple that file jointly.
+Most people have income below these levels, so the majority of enrollees will pay the standard premium, $164.90 per month.

-There are six income tiers for Medicare premiums in 2022.
-As stated earlier, the standard Part B premium amount that most people are expected to pay is $170.10 month.
+There are six income tiers for Medicare premiums in 2023.
+As stated earlier, the standard Part B premium amount that most people are expected to pay is $164.90 per month.
 But, if your MAGI exceeds an income bracket — even by just $1 — you are moved to the next tier and will have to pay the higher premium.

 Hold Harmless Provision